massimocaprinali/cloud-foundry-public/autoscaling.md

    _Note_: During these scheduled time periods, all dynamic scaling rules are still effective.

 You can also import a policy file in JSON through **Import From JSON**.
-Refer to [policy specification][autoscaler_user_guide] for the details of JSON format of autosacling policy.
+Refer to [policy specification][autoscaler_user_guide] for the details of JSON format of autoscaling policy.
 This function is particularly helpful when you [migrate from the legacy Auto-scaling service][migrate_guide].

 ## Metric statistics